spyces/spyces/README.md

 - 👋 Hi, I’m @spyces
 - 👀 I’m interested in..programing
-- 🌱 I’m currently learning ...Html css
+- 🌱 I’m currently learning ...Html css & python
 - 💞️ I’m looking to collaborate on ...github for new idea's and laerning more
 - 📫 How to reach me ...always welcome to send me Email or on social media facebook